agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

   more time and effort in this career and it appears to be filled with important things such as learning, growth, mentorship, regular feedback and working on tough problems with the top performing peers.
-80k hours values MC > DS comparing career capital.
+80k hours values MC > DS comparing CC.
 These skills are hard to gain say if I work by myself at home.
 In conclusion, we rate it 10/10.